 In providing financial assistance, Switzerland makes use of instruments of international organisations such as the World Bank and the European Bank for Reconstruction and Development (EBRD), which have set up funds to pool the contributions of various countries to Ukraine.

-Switzerland has also contributed CHF 3 million to a World Bank initiative that is assessing the damage caused by the war and evaluating which repairs need to be prioritised.
-In this regard, Switzerland is preparing to support an Eastern Europe Energy Efficiency and Environment Partnership (EBRD) fund with over CHF 20 million.
+Switzerland is supporting the Eastern Europe Energy Efficiency and Environment Partnership (EBRD) fund with over CHF 20 million.
 This fund will provide grants for the modernisation and restoration of municipal infrastructure in Ukraine, with a focus on energy efficiency.

-Through the EBRD, Switzerland’s commitment mainly targets Ukraine’s private sector.
-The Small Business Impact Fund is helping to improve framework conditions for SMEs.
-This is done through advisory services, strengthening supply chains, access to financing and the establishment of industrial parks.
 Through the International Finance Corporation (IFC), Switzerland is supporting a mixed financing instrument with CHF 9.5 million, through which loans can be granted to farmers and other businesses in the agricultural sector.
 Through the Swiss Investment Fund for Emerging Markets, Switzerland is also investing in the Horizon Capital Growth Fund, which promotes start-ups in the IT and export sectors and through which agricultural businesses continue to have access to loans.

 Financial overview

-Since February 2022, Switzerland has provided more than CHF 441 million for international cooperation (IC) in Ukraine and neighbouring countries.
+Since February 2022, Switzerland has provided more than CHF 630.17 million for international cooperation (IC) in Ukraine and neighbouring countries.
 This involves, for example, the delivery of relief goods, support for health systems, decentralisation, digitalisation, vocational education and training, SMEs, and the strengthening of the agricultural sector.
 In Ukraine, working with local actors is particularly relevant – the country has a significant number of well-qualified people who have both the networks and the know-how to be able to mount immediate and flexible responses, including enabling humanitarian access to the last few kilometres in the frontline areas which are inaccessible to most international actors for security reasons.

 Ukraine (IC)